 Road trip time!
 If you have a rental car you can either drive 6.5 hours to Pisco, Elqui from Valparaiso or you can drive back to Santiago, take a quick 1 hour flight to La Serena and pick up another rental car for the 1.5 hour drive into the Elqui Valley.
 We chose the latter to limit our driving time.

-The relaxed and sunny drive from La Serena airport to Pisco Elqui was one of the most beautiful drives we've ever done.
+The relaxed and sunny drive from La Serena Airport to Pisco Elqui was one of the most beautiful drives we've ever done.
 We had never seen so many cacti or rather, mountains covered in cacti in our lives.
 It was exciting driving through the "route of the stars" to the quaint town of Pisco Elqui.
-The area is famous for its astro tourism and production of Pisco, a type of brandy used to make one of our favourite cocktails the Pisco sour.
+The area is famous for its astro tourism and production of Pisco, a type of brandy used to make one of our favourite cocktails, the Pisco Sour.🚗 Compare rental car rates from La Serena Airport

 Where to stay in Pisco ElquiWe highly recommend staying at Cabanas Caballieri, one of our favourite stays on our world trip.
 The garden oasis has cabanas perched on the hillside and features a beautiful pool area with suntanning beds to unwind at.

 It's worth splurging for the Aire cabana.
-It sits at the very top of the hill and has a large terrace overlooking the mountains with sun beds for star gazing.
+It sits at the very top of the hill and has a large terrace overlooking the mountains with sunbeds for star gazing.
 It felt very private.
 The cabana is spacious with high ceilings and four large skylights.
-The service was impeccable and we were welcomed with a refreshing Pisco sour on arrival.
+Service was impeccable and we were welcomed with a refreshing Pisco Sour on arrival.
 Each morning the hotel staff brought breakfast to our patio outside, which included eggs, fresh fruit juice, cold cuts meats, cheese, bread, avocado, and five different types of sliced fruit!

 When one is in Pisco, one must go on a Pisco tasting tour!
 We went on a Pisco tour at the Mistral Pisco Distillery, which cost 6,000 CLP per person ($9 USD).
 It included a tour of their vineyard and how they produce Pisco, two tastings, and a monogramed Pisco glass.
 We enjoyed drinking Pisco Sours afterwards on their large outdoor terrace and eating fresh ceviche.